smeea/vdb/README.md

     ./download_resources.sh
     ./create_resources.sh
     python download_card_images.py                       # ONLY ENGLISH
+    ./compress_legacy_images.sh                          # ONLY FOR NEW IMAGES IN misc/legacy-images folder
+    ./convert_images_to_webp.sh
 ```
 Other than English languages and card scans from different sets only updated manually in `~/frontend/dist/images/cards/`.